zer0Kerbal/zer0Kerbal/README.md

 - Localizations:
   - Kerbal Space Program players often aren't native English speakers; world focused - make sure every mod is translated to as many languages as possible.
   - Help to motivate STEAM and the future of science and innovation by facilitating players KSP play.
-  - include non-standard localizations such as Dutch, ?
   - Supported by Kerbal Space Program as of 1.12.x
     - ![English][EN] English <en-us.cfg>
     - ![Brasil][BR] Brazilian <pt-br.cfg>